World Cup 2018 Predictions: Updated Final Picks Before Monday's Knockout Play

 Good news for Colombia fans...
 James Rodriguez is not as badly injured as first thought and could play against England after all.
 More: https://t.co/7I2B17C59C #bbcworldcup https://t.co/K0yevbaKA4

-With the Bayer Munich man running the show, the South Americans are a dangerous team, and England might live to regret their decision to rest starters against Belgium in the group stages.
+With the 26-year-old running the show, the South Americans are a dangerous team, and England might live to regret their decision to rest starters against Belgium in the group stage.